 Visit the Salmon Ponds and wander around the 19th-century English gardens, feed the trout and dine at the cafe.

-Russell Falls was first discovered in 1856 and originally called Brownings Falls.
+Russell Falls was first discovered in 1856 and initially called Brownings Falls.
 Mount Fields soon became a popular destination and in 1885 it was protected as Tasmania’s first nature reserve.

 The Wall in the Wilderness is an art project to commemorate those who shaped Tasmania’s central highlands.
 The huon pine slab stands three metres high and one hundred metres long, carved by sculptor Greg Duncan.